Android-for-Python/Android-for-Python-Users/README.md

 org.gradle.jvmargs=-Xmx2g -XX:MaxMetaspaceSize=512m -XX:+HeapDumpOnOutOfMemoryError -Dfile.encoding=UTF-8
 ```

-If you have to do this your app will probably be too large for the Android Store.
+If you have to do this and your apk is larger tahn 100MB is will probably be too large for the Android Store.
 The above Java settings workaround will not address the constraints of the Store.

 ## No module named '_version'